garrandall/popular-music-data/tracks/cut-her-off-kcamp-2-chainz.md

 Hit it from the back, rearrange her lace front Stuntin', tattoos on my neck and on my kidney
-If I don't like that ho I turn her ass into a frisbee If I dont like your disc I turn that ho into a frisbee I throw it out on Old Nat right by the Wendy’s
+If I don't like that ho I turn her ass into a frisbee If I don't like your disc I turn that ho into a frisbee I throw it out on Old Nat right by the Wendy’s
 Three cellphones and all of 'em jumpin'
 I can see your hoes and all em' nothing